Jakob Philipp Fallmerayer: 1848

-Already in 1847, Ludwig I of Bavaria had initiated a liberal-leaning reform of the Bavarian educational system, and on 23 February 1848, he appointed Jakob Philipp Fallmerayer Professor Ordinarius for History at the Ludwig Maximilian University of Munich, where he was to replace the recently deceased Johann Joseph von Görres.
+Already in 1847, Ludwig I of Bavaria had initiated a liberal-leaning reform of the Bavarian educational system, and on 23 February 1848, he appointed Jakob Philipp Fallmerayer Professor Ordinarius for History at the Ludwig-Maximilians-Universität München, where he was to replace the recently deceased Johann Joseph von Görres.
 Fallmerayer, still in İzmir, received the news in March and, completely surprised, returned immediately to Munich.

 Fallmerayer never offered a single class at the University, however, for on 25 April, before the beginning of the summer semester, he was chosen as a Bavarian delegate to the Frankfurt Parliament, a product of the Revolutions of 1848.
 In May, Fallmerayer's former pupil Maximilian II, King of Bavaria since the abdication of his father in March, called on Fallmerayer to serve as his political advisor, in which role he served until the end of 1848.

 As the parliamentary debates turned in August toward the relationship between church and state, Fallmerayer assumed an uncompromising anti-clerical stance, and his reputation among the left delegates increased.
 In October he supported a series of motions put forward by the far-left faction.
-In January 1848 he again supported the far-left proposal according to which the new, united Germany was to be led by a democratically elected president.
+In January 1848, he again supported the far-left proposal according to which the new, united Germany was to be led by a democratically elected president.
 In June, finally, he followed the radical Rumpfparlament, which represented the last attempt to preserve the parliamentary structure that had been established in 1848, to Stuttgart.
 The Bavarian regime had forbidden its delegates to participate in the Stuttgart Parliament, and following its forcible break-up on June 18 by Württembergian troops, Fallmerayer fled to Switzerland.
-In September 1849 his appointment to the faculty of the University of Munich was revoked by Maximilian II.
+In September 1849 his appointment to the faculty of the Ludwig-Maximilians-Universität München was revoked by Maximilian II.
 In December 1849 the Bavarian members of the Stuttgart Parliament were offered amnesty, and in April 1850 Fallmerayer returned to Munich.